trueskawka/pic-a-so-cat/README.md

 ## Features

-Current features: none
+Current features:

+0. Server sending HTTP responses
+- a simple Flask server returns HTML responses on `localhost:5000`

 Planned features:

-0. Server sending HTTP responses
-- you will be able to connect to a simple Python 3.6 server
-- it will send you a response in the form of an HTTP file

 1. Server with a simple stream
 - your Python 3.6 server will be streaming a bunch of random words